andrewferrier/wrapping.nvim/README.md

 ***

-This is a NeoVim plugin designed to make it easy to flip between 'soft' and 'hard' wrapping when editing text-like files.
+This is a NeoVim plugin designed to make it easy to flip between 'soft' and 'hard' wrapping when editing text-like files (e.g. text, Markdown, LaTeX, AsciiDoc, etc.).
 Typically one comes across some text-like files which have no hard carriage returns to wrap text - each paragraph is one long line (some Markdown files are like this).
 Other files use "hard" wrapping (like this README, for example), where each line ending is "hard" wrapped using the author's preference for line length (typically in the 78-80 character range).

 This plugin makes it easy to flip between the two when files are open, setting the relevant vim settings to make it "natural" to edit the file that